Recovery is different for everyone

 - Engaging in activities and interests – Revisiting the things you enjoyed before the development of your eating disorder will build self-esteem and reconnect you with the world around you.
 For example, if you used to enjoy drawing, taking a pencil and pad to your favourite place can be a helpful and enjoyable experience

-To find help in your local area search for support organisations or for more information on recovery contact the ED HOPE support line.
+To find help in your local area search for Support Organisations or for more information on recovery contact the Nartional Helpline on 1800 334 673.